Rotationally Equivariant Super-Resolution of Velocity Fields in Two-Dimensional Fluids Using Convolutional Neural Networks: Introduction

-The success of conventional CNNs is attributable to the translation equivariance.
-CNNs with other types of equivariance (e.g., rotation) have been studied. \cite{Cohen2016,Cohen2017,Marcos2017,Worrall2017,Zhou2017,Schutt2017,Bekkers2018} These CNNs can be understood within unified frameworks on the equivariant CNN\cite{Kondor2018,Cohen2019,Weiler2019} that are based on the group theory\cite{Gilmore2008, Zee2016} and differential geometry.\cite{Schutz1980,Nakahara2003} The theories and techniques on the equivariant CNN are developed not only for the two-dimensional images but also for the three-dimensional volumetric data\cite{Weiler2018} and point cloud data\cite{Thomas2018} as well as graph data.\cite{Fuchs2020} These studies are considered as a part of the geometric deep learning.\cite{Bronstein2021,Atz2021}
+Various equivariant convolutional neural networks (CNNs) have been developed in recent years.
+Originally, the CNNs\cite{LeCun1989, Krizhevsky2012} are equivariant to translation.
+For instance, when an object in an image is translated, the output feature is translated in the same manner.
+CNNs with other types of equivariance (e.g., rotation) have been studied.\cite{Cohen2016, Cohen2017, Marcos2017, Worrall2017, Zhou2017, Schutt2017, Bekkers2018, Sosnovik2021} These CNNs are understood within unified frameworks describing the equivariant CNNs.\cite{Kondor2018, Cohen2019, Weiler2019} The theories and techniques concerning equivariant CNNs have been developed not only for two-dimensional images but also for graph data\cite{Fuchs2020} and three-dimensional volumetric\cite{Weiler2018} and point cloud data.\cite{Thomas2018} These studies are considered a part of geometric deep learning.\cite{Bronstein2021, Atz2021}

-We briefly review studies related to equivariant NNs from a viewpoint of application.
-These studies can be categorized into two: studies on super-resolution in computer vision and studies employing equivariant NNs in fluid mechanics.
-The latter does not include the fluid SR.

-There are some studies using the concept of equivariance on super-resolution, including image-reconstruction, in computer vision.
-Chen et al.\cite{Chen2021a} incorporated the equivariance loss to reduce the degrees of freedom of the inverse problem and demonstrated that the image reconstruction was possible with unsupervised learning.
-Their subsequent study\cite{Chen2021b} enhanced the robustness of inference by introducing an estimator into the loss, which reflected the reconstruction error.
-Xie et al.\cite{Xie2020} proposed a new self-attention module and reconstructed high-resolution images.
-In their module, the point-wise convolution was utilized to construct key, query, and value, leading to the equivariance to any pixel permutation.
-Those studies did not employ the equivariant CNN\cite{Kondor2018,Cohen2019,Weiler2019} and did not super-resolve vector fields; from these perspectives, the present study is distinguished.